IMPORTANT ANNOUNCEMENT

-Defend Our National Heritage: Oppose the Transfer of National Parks and Public Lands
+Oppose the Transfer of National Parks and Public Lands

 Dear Friends,

-The Longfellow House–Washington’s Headquarters National Historic Site in Cambridge, Massachusetts is one such place.
-During the darkest early months of the American Revolution, George Washington made this house his headquarters, making fateful decisions that laid the groundwork for our nation's independence.
+Let us not forget: our national parks and historic sites were deemed “national” for a reason.
+They are so much more than regional amenities.
+They are sacred places that preserve the struggle, vision, and creativity that define who we are as a nation.
+The Longfellow House–Washington’s Headquarters National Historic Site in Cambridge, Massachusetts, is one such place.
+During the darkest early months of the American Revolution, George Washington made this house his headquarters, the site of fateful decisions that laid the groundwork for our nation's independence.
 Not so many years later, it became the home of Henry Wadsworth Longfellow, whose poetry helped shape our national identity and conscience.
 This one house tells two distinct but intertwined stories of American leadership, resilience, and imagination.

 State and local governments, however well intentioned, often lack the consistent resources and long-term protections that federal stewardship provides.
 We have seen state-level funding shortfalls lead to the closure of historic sites and parklands, reduction of services, and, in some cases, the erosion of public access.
-The consequences of fragmentation, underfunding, and mismanagement are real—and irreversible.

 This is not a matter of partisan politics—it is a matter of national pride and civic duty.
 From George Washington to Henry Wadsworth Longfellow, our country has been shaped by leaders who believed in the power of shared purpose and collective memory.
 Our national parks and historic sites embody that belief.
 We must not let short-term interests dismantle what generations have built and protected.